 Seek health care for fevers over 100 degrees F, persistent sore throat, persistent headache, coughing, any chest pain or significant mucus production or wheezing.
-Call first to Student Health (882-7481) during open hours or seek care at urgent care or the Mizzou Quick Care (not covered by the pre-paid health fee).
+Call first to Student Health (882-7481) during open hours or seek care at urgent care or Mizzou Quick Care (not covered by the pre-paid health fee).

 Use prevention measures – frequent use of hand sanitizers and basic respiratory precautions (cough into sleeve, discard tissues properly and wash hands or use sanitizer) and stay home if uncontrolled coughing.

 Free* flu shots will be available in early October at Student Health or through campus flu clinics. (*flu vaccine costs are covered in the pre-paid health fee)